 - Are not taking certain medications, such as blood thinners

 You shouldn’t get the procedure if you have an underlying health condition that can affect healing.
-You also shouldn’t get it if you’re taking medications like blood thinners may lead to excessive bleeding.
+You also shouldn’t get it if you’re taking medications like blood thinners, as they may lead to excessive bleeding.

 - Bruising